 "How did you know?"
 Allison whispered to Scott.

 Scott shook his head and looked up at Allison.
-"I just felt it."
+"I didn't."

 That sickened feeling twisted inside Charlie again—that feeling that things were about to go horribly, horribly wrong.
 Instinctively she looked between Stiles, Allison, and Scott, but none of their faces held any answers.
 But then she looked in the direction of the entry to the gym.
 Then she didn't need a 'look' or an 'impression' to understand.
 All she needed was to see was his silhouette in the doorway.
 That one shadow, and while she didn't know exactly what was going to happen, she knew it would mean trouble.